Revolutionizing Mixed Precision Quantization: Towards Training-free Automatic Proxy Discovery via Large Language Models: Approach

 \subsection{Overview of TAP}

-To achieve the goal of designing zero-cost proxies for mixed-precision quantization tasks, the TAP framework leverages large language models to automatically generate proxies by optimizing natural language descriptions and corresponding code.
-Furthermore, we propose an evolution scheduler based on Direct Preference Optimization (DPO), which optimizes the direction of prompt generation by learning strategies aligned with human preferences (or task performance preferences).
-This aims to maximize the correlation between proxies and the final model performance while avoiding issues such as complex reward function design and unstable training in traditional reinforcement learning.
+To achieve the goal of designing zero-cost proxies for mixed-precision quantization tasks, the TAP framework leverages large language models and evolutionary search strategies to automatically generate proxies by optimizing natural language descriptions and their corresponding code.
+Furthermore, we propose an evolution scheduler based on Direct Preference Optimization (DPO), which acts as a non-parametric strategy controller that reallocates the selection probabilities of the three prompt templates for evolutionary search strategies according to fitness signals, without any fine-tuning of the large language models (LLMs).
 The overall architecture of the TAP framework is illustrated in Fig. \ref{overview}, consisting of three core components:

 {\textbf{Proxy Candidate Generator.}} In the TAP framework, large language models (LLMs) serve as proxy candidate generators.
 Guided by meticulously designed prompts, LLMs can synthesize new zero-cost proxies or optimize existing ones, continuously generating higher-quality candidate proxies.
 Unlike traditional automatic proxy generation pipelines or complex task-specific algorithmic generators, our approach leverages LLMs to construct a vast implicit search space.
 Through adaptively optimized search strategies, this space can be systematically explored and incrementally refined, thereby approximating the optimal set of proxies.